A lot of buyers assume bad credit means homeownership is off the table. In reality, many of the biggest credit fears we hear aren’t true.

 Despite past credit challenges, you may still be able to obtain home financing at a reasonable rate.
 Here are a few credit misconceptions we can debunk:

-3. “My credit score is too low to qualify for home financing.” – Whether you are looking to purchase a home or you are interested in refinancing, there are companies who can work with your weakened credit history to help you find a loan product that will work for your unique circumstances.
+- “My credit score is too low to qualify for home financing.” – Whether you are looking to purchase a home or you are interested in refinancing, there are options and loan products that might work for your unique circumstances.